KlausHinderer/camunda-buoy/README.md

 # camunda-buoy
-Add idempotence to your camunda processes
+Add idempotence to your camunda processes.

+# Project status
+In development, not mature for production.